CUHK

 News Centre

-CUHK Professor wins world-renowned Falling Walls Science Breakthroughs Award with School Coral Nursery Education Programme
+CUHK Professor wins world-renowned Falling Walls Science Breakthrough Award with School Coral Nursery Education Programme

-Professor Apple Chui, Research Assistant Professor in the School of Life Sciences at The Chinese University of Hong Kong (CUHK), has been named the laureate of the prestigious Falling Walls Science Breakthroughs Award in the Science Engagement category for her innovative project “Breaking the Wall to Engage Schools in Coral Restoration”.
-She presented the School Coral Nursery Education Programme (“the programme”) – the core element of her project – at the Falling Walls Science Summit in Berlin on 7 November 2024, where the top 20 Science Engagement projects were selected from 130 applications across 60 countries and regions.
+Professor Apple Chui, Research Assistant Professor in the School of Life Sciences at The Chinese University of Hong Kong (CUHK), has been named the laureate of the prestigious Falling Walls Science Breakthrough Award in the Science Engagement category for her innovative project “Breaking the Wall to Engage Schools in Coral Restoration”.
+She presented the School Coral Nursery Education Programme (“the programme”) – the core element of her project – at the Falling Walls Science Summit in Berlin on 7 November 2024, where her project was selected from 130 applications across 60 countries and regions.

 Coral reefs are facing a severe global decline due to climate change and human activities, making their protection a critical priority.
 In Hong Kong, Tolo Harbour and Channel, once home to over 30 coral species, have suffered significant degradation from urban development and pollution.
 Although water quality has improved, natural recovery efforts remain insufficient.
 To enhance biodiversity and bolster reef resilience against climate change, large-scale initiatives are essential for reversing ongoing coral reefs decline and promoting their recovery in Hong Kong.